b3m2a1/mathematica-PyTools/README.md

 ### Description

 This is the heart of the framework.
-A  [```ProcessObject```](https://reference.wolfram.com/language/ref/ProcessObject.html)  corresponding to a python interpreter or the  [```$SystemShell```](https://reference.wolfram.com/language/ref/%24SystemShell.html)  can be generated and code can be passed to it to run with a convenient polling mechanism to make sure it hasn’t crashed.
+A  [```ProcessObject```](https://reference.wolfram.com/language/ref/ProcessObject.html)  corresponding to a python interpreter or the  [```$SystemShell```](https://reference.wolfram.com/language/ref/%24SystemShell.html)  can be generated and code can be passed to it to run with a convenient polling mechanism to make sure it hasn't crashed.

 The core function for using the framework is  ```PyRun```  which hooks up the sessions, code generation, and scripts interfaces.
 The  [Sessions](Packages/Sessions/Sessions.m)  package provides access to the underlying session config, the  [SymbolicPython](Packages/Symbolic/SymbolicPython.m)  package provides an interface for generating symbolic representations of python code, and the  [Script](Packages/Sessions/Script.m)  package provides an interface for using python-side scripts to facilitate communication between the sides.

 ### Examples

-Here’s a very basic example of running some code:
+Here's a very basic example of running some code:

 ```mathematica
  PyRun[Print["I am a llama"]]